praj-bellakka/tp/docs/DeveloperGuide.md

 new weight record with the updated weight is created and added to the weight tracker.

 ### Generate Calorie Goal
+This feature allows the user to generate a daily calorie goal according to their body type and their desired weekly weight change and set that as their daily goal.
+Given below is an example usage scenario and how its mechanism behaves at each step.

-1. The user executes the `weight /set 65.5` command to set their weight to 65.5 kg.
-   `SetWeightCommand#execute` is called, which calls `User#updateWeightAndWeightTracker`.
+1. The user executes the `calorie /generate /lose 0.1` command to generate a calorie goal that allows them to lose 0.1 kg per week and set that as their daily goal. `GenerateCalorieGoalCommand#execute` is called, which calls `User#handleGenerateCalorieGoalCommand`.
+2. If no exceptions were thrown, `User#calculateCalorieGoal` is called, which calculates the calorie goal accordingly and returns it.
+3. `User#setCalorieGoal` is called to set the user's calorie goal to the generated goal.

 ### View Remaining Calories